Ethra8/candlelight-worlds/README.md

 ### As a first time B2C or B2B visitor
 - [X] View available worlds.
 - [X] View world detail pages.
-- [] View available services.
-- [] View service detail pages.
 - [X] Sign up for an account after a conscient decision, to be able to make a booking.
+- [ ] Check the About page

 ### As a first time B2B visitor
-- [] Easily acces a contact form to receive the special catalogue for companies and events.
+- [ ] Easily acces a contact form to receive the special catalogue for company events.
-- [] View some pictures of past events as example of activities.
+- [ ] View some pictures of past events as example of activities.

 ### As an Authorized User
 - [X] Easily log in and log out.